what-a-fix/pure-php-test-skills/README.md

 ## Need extra information ?
 Questions about the project ? ...

 For any further question, contact me by email - 2m@whatafix.com

+## My solution

+So basically I start by checking if the sentence is one, I then for each theme check if each word correspond to one of the theme's tag.
+I haven't yet wrote the test but I just changed a few things from what I sent you last time via email so I believe even without test that it should work.